-2) Check it works for the future: When purchasing a property don’t just focus on the present take into consideration your future plans too.
-For example, living above a nightclub might be acceptable as a young adult, but if you decide to have children in the future, would be distinctly undesirable!
+2) Check it works for the future: When purchasing a property don’t just focus on the present, take into consideration your future plans too.
+For example, living above a nightclub might be acceptable as a young adult, but if you decide to have children in the future, it would be distinctly undesirable!

-3) Find out average prices: To ensure you’re securing a good price, find out what properties have previously sold for on the same street.
+3) Research average prices: To ensure you’re securing a good price, find out what properties have previously sold for on the same street.
 Remember, if the area is being regenerated it may be worthwhile exploring the available options in that location as prices may be set to climb in the future.